 As a teacher, John has been on staff at some of the most prestigious music camps in the Americas, including the Puget Sound Guitar Workshop, Augusta Heritage Center Bluegrass Week, California Bluegrass Association Music Camp, and Nimblefingers Old Time & Bluegrass Music Workshop.
 He also keeps a busy private instruction schedule, teaching students all over the country in person and online.
 His first instructional book, A Fiddler's Guide to Moveable Shapes, was published in Fall 2017.
 He is a graduate of the Berklee College of Music in Boston, MA.

-John plays instruments by Jon Cooper and Austin Clark.
+John plays instruments by Jon Cooper, Austin Clark, and Collings Guitars.
 He endorses D'addarrio strings.
 He also recommends Grace Design Preamplifiers, Bartlett Fiddle Mics, and Alchemist Brewing.